kisanms/Live_Tracker/README.md

 #
 3/1/25
-Created an apk where manager can see the employee Location
+-Created an apk where manager can see the employee Location -Error in the first apk issue after creating admin panel were admin can see Both manager and employee location

 #
 4/1/25
-Error in the first apk issue after creating admin panel were admin can see Both manager and employee location
+-Solved the error and its working Properly (https://expo.dev/accounts/deepkm/projects/Live_Tracker/builds/796e6d8a-0f8d-491a-b746-b439c55b56fe)